francescogabrieli/amazon-electronics-sentiment-xai/README.md

 ---
 ## 🛠️ Features
 ### 1. **Logistic Regression**
-A lightweight and efficient baseline model achieving competitive accuracy, with:
+A robust baseline model that demonstrates:
-- Balanced class weights for improved performance on imbalanced data.
+- Competitive accuracy with balanced class weights to address data imbalance.
-- TF-IDF for feature extraction.
+- Utilization of TF-IDF for effective textual representation.
 ### 2. **Explainable AI (XAI)**
 Integration of SHAP to:
-- Analyze the global importance of words influencing predictions.
+- Visualize global feature importance, identifying the key drivers of predictions.
-- Explain individual predictions through visualizations.
+- Provide local explanations, enabling a deeper understanding of individual predictions.
 ---
 ## 📂 Repository Structure
 ```